Plans

 Approval flow

-A plan in pending_review lands in the inbox of whoever the workflow's policy says reviews this kind of plan (see Inbox routing).
+A plan in in_review lands in the inbox of whoever the workflow's policy says reviews this kind of plan (see Inbox routing).
 Reviewers get three primary actions:

 - Approve moves the plan forward.
 The daemon reads the new state via its workflow-run subscription and continues the run.

 - Request changes opens a feedback thread.
-The plan stays
+The plan moves to

 Revisions